wzh1895/Stock-and-Flow-in-Python/readme.md

 **10 Nov 2018: v0.1.0**
 1. First Commit.

+## Remarks
+1. PHAPI is a modelling framework introduced by prof. Erling Moxnes at University of Bergen, commonly used in system dynamics-based projects.

 ## Reference
 1. Barlas, Y., & Kanar, K. (2000).
 Structure-oriented behavior tests in model validation.
 In 18th international conference of the system dynamics society, Bergen, Norway (pp. 33-34).